Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/algorithms/rbm_module.rst

 The RBM Module
 ====================================================
 The following sections will briefly describe Restricted Boltzmann Machines (RBM).
-After that a short summary of the design goals and target audience is given and in the last part the different components of the library are presented.
+After that a short summary of the design goals and the target audience is given and in the last part the different components of the library are presented.
 This documentation should only be seen as a birds eye view of the module.
 Further tutorials will describe the components and the RBM in more detail.